EmbarkStudios/relnotes/README.md

 labels = ["dependencies"]

 # Additional repositories to include in the release notes.
 It has all
-# of the same properties as root, and inherits root's configuration
+# of the same properties as root (except `includes`), and inherits root's
-# if omitted.
+# configuration if omitted.
 [[includes]]
 owner = "owner"
 repo = "repo"